 Anticholinergics: These pills or patches help to reduce the spasms of muscles in the bladder.
 They are particularly effective when paired with bladder training.

-Bladder Injections: Botox injections for the bladder can calm the nerves and bladder muscles to block the impulses that trigger overactive bladder urges.
+Bladder Injections: Neuromodulator injections for the bladder can calm the nerves and bladder muscles to block the impulses that trigger overactive bladder urges.

 Life Style Factors